sorinbotirla/eset-quarantine-recovery/README.md

 ### Why not just restore files from the ESET GUI?
 <p>Because sometimes the AV just refuses to restore them and on their forums, they ask people to send them their files to manually decrypt them.</p>
+<P>Also, when you restore a file from the quarantine, the AV tries to "clean" it, therefore you can get an archive stripped down.</P>

 ---